Melusi Buthelezi

-Melusi Buthelezi (born 7 March 1998) is a South African soccer player who plays as a goalkeeper for Orlando Pirates in the Premier Soccer League.
+Melusi Buthelezi (born 7 March 1998) is a South African professional soccer player who plays as a goalkeeper for Orlando Pirates in the Premier Soccer League.

 Buthelezi started his senior career with Jomo Cosmos in the National First Division before moving on to TS Galaxy in 2020.
 While he did not play once during his first season, he entered the starting eleven during the 2021-22 South African Premier Division.
 Buthelezi also made his international debut for South Africa, when entering as a substitute in a friendly match against Sierra Leone.

 In the 2022-23 South African Premier Division, Buthelezi kept 10 clean sheets in the 21 games he played.
 As he left TS Galaxy and was signed by Orlando Pirates, he kept 8 clean sheets in his first 10 games.

 Buthelezi was carjacked in 2022 at a petrol station in Soweto, where he and his brother suffered light stab wounds.
 In February 2024 he was mugged for his belongings, then driven off in his own car.
 The incident happened in Thokoza.
 Buthelezi returned to freedom the next day.